jacobs-robotics/uw-calibration-pinax/README.md

 ```
 *CamOdoCal parameters*
+RUN -- true or false; enable or disable calibration using camodocal
 x_corners -- Checkerboard/calibration pattern number of inner corners along the X axis
 y_corners -- Checkerboard/calibration pattern number of inner corners along the Y axis
 square_size -- Checkerboard/calibration pattern square size in *mm*
 camera_model -- Camera model used to compute intrinsic and extrinsic paramaters (pinhole,kannala-brandt,mei)

 *pinax params*
+RUN -- true or false; enable or disable PinAx rectification
 d_cam2panel -- Distance from the glass panel to the camera in *mm*
 d_virtualcam -- Distance from the glass panel to the virtual camera used by PinAx *mm*
 glass_thickness -- The glass thickness of the underwater camera housing